numbat70/inclusion2021/_docs/accessibility/language.md

 ### Cognitive impairments

 There can be a lot of overlap between neurodiversity and cognitive impairments.
 We usually use ‘cognitive impairments’ to refer to specific impairments related to the brain – for example, memory loss, difficulty processing information, cognitive overload or difficulty understanding written language.
-Both neurodiverse and neurotypical people can experience cognitive impairments.
+Both neurodivergent and neurotypical people can experience cognitive impairments.
 This can be the result of a specific condition like Autism or ADHD, an injury or illness such as a stroke, or just related to ageing.

 We recommend saying ‘people with cognitive impairments’ as it’s simpler than ‘cognitively impaired people’.